vuejs/v2.vuejs.org/src/partners/index.md

         name: Vehikl
         logo: vehikl.png
         description:
             Vehikl is a software consultancy specialising in PHP and JavaScript.
+We build best-in-class web applications written with popular frameworks such as Laravel, Express, NestJS, Vue, and React.
+Think of us as an extension of your team.
         proficiencies:
             - VueJs
             - Laravel